 We didn’t have any problems with Ethernet and serial data monitors — even free products available at that time fully satisfied our needs.
-Things weren’t as smooth on the terminal side of our work.
+Things weren’t as smooth with the terminals.

-We found a plethora of free software terminal, but they all had their limitations.
+We found a plethora of free terminal software, but they all had their limitations.
 First, most of them were not that great at working with binary data.
-Some did not implement the binary mode at all, and those who did weren’t very convenient.
-Terminal software we tried also did not have a good HEX editor supporting select, copy, paste, undo, and redo operations.
+Some did not implement the binary mode at all, and those who did weren’t very convenient — the terminal software we tried did not have a good HEX editor/viewer supporting select, copy, paste, undo, and redo operations.
 We also found that almost no terminal utilities allowed incoming TCP connections, and none offered support for broadcast UDP packets.

-It was after my unsuccessful quest for the required toolset that I’ve got the idea to create a universal all-in-one software package that would incorporate all of the IO facilities we so desperately needed in our work.
-This is when I thought to myself: Wouldn’t it be awesome if this new software was scriptable and allowed adding custom protocol analyzers, syntax highlighters, and auto-response scripts (that wait for a packet, analyze it, generate and send a reply, wait again, and so on)?
+It was after our unsuccessful quest for the required toolset that we’ve got the idea to create a universal all-in-one software package that would incorporate all of the IO facilities we so desperately needed in our work.
+And then we thought: Wouldn’t it be simply awesome if this new software was also scriptable and allowed adding custom protocol analyzers, syntax highlighters, and testing scripts (for example, wait for a packet, analyze it, generate and send a reply, wait again, and so on)?

-Well, the scripting part of my dream remained a dream for a very long time.
-The first version of my software was “hardcoded”, and it still proved to be immensely useful.
-This first release was a small utility for sending and receiving binary data, with a decent HEX editor, HEX viewer, the ability to accept TCP connections, as well as work with broadcast UDP packets.
+Well, the scripting part remained just a dream for a very long time.
+The first version of our software was “hardcoded”, and it still proved to be immensely useful.
+Initially, it was a small utility for sending and receiving binary data, with a decent HEX editor, HEX viewer, the ability to accept TCP connections, as well as work with broadcast UDP packets.
 This utility was uncreatively named “SockTerm”.
 Here is how it looked:

-Besides supporting “missing” socket modes, this utility demonstrated the great convenience of its innovative logging approach (which I since patented).
-The log was presented as a seamless HEX sheet with packets of the same kind stitched together.
+Besides supporting “missing” socket modes, this utility demonstrated the great convenience of its innovative logging approach — the log was presented as a seamless HEX sheet with packets of the same kind stitched together.

-I kept working on this utility in my spare time for a year or so.
-I improved the logging module and implemented a fully functional logging engine.
-When the engine was ready I recognized that it was suitable for use not only in terminals, but in sniffers and monitors as well.
-Convinced that I was on the right track, I kept working on the project and, after several more months of development we released our first official version of the product, now called I/O Ninja:
+We kept working on this utility in spare time for a year or so.
+The logging module was improved and re-organized as a fully functional logging engine.
+When it was ready we recognized that it was suitable for use not only in terminals but in sniffers and monitors as well.
+Convinced that we were on the right track, we kept working on the project and, after several more months of development we released our first official version of the product, now called IO Ninja: